A magical formula to take your sourdough to the next level!

 Use various beers to experiment and it can be quite fun as you can smell and taste the different notes of beers in the final product.
 Try pale ales, dark full bodied stouts, craft beers etc. and compare the results.
 I find this very interesting and fun and rewarding at the same time.
 I am a massive beer love as well, so this is right up my ally.

 Making your own beer barm is easier than you think.
 All you have to do is mix flour and your choice of beer, cook it off on medium heat, let cool and mix with the sourdough starter.
 Then you let this sit overnight and do its thing.
 You will wake up to find the barm bubbling away.
-The barm will look exactly like the form you’d find afloat a beer barrel, smell acidic.
+The barm will look exactly like the form you’d find afloat a beer barrel and will smell acidic.

 All you need is beer:flour:starter in 5:1:2 ratios